LilaShiba/LilaShiba/README.md

 💙💎🧊💎💙

 Hi, I’m Lila-Josey ✨ I create dynamic systems with an eye on the future.
 I mostly enjoy walks with my dog 🐶, high tea with friends, and the constant learning inherent in NYC.
 I've been thinking a lot about the <a href="https://youtu.be/LUxFzh8r384?si=HFA9Kzv7C_pAYzhe&t=52"> Bronze Age</a> lately.
+My main goal is to be a human, even while working!

 </div>